 Plettenberg Bay is a chic resort town with panoramic views of the sweeping bay backed by the Tsitsikamma Mountains.
 The Portuguese called it Bahia Formosa (beautiful bay) when they first saw it in 1497.
 ‘Plett’ is known for moderate climate moderate climate, its superb sandy beaches, water sports and the spectacular Robberg Nature Reserve.
 It is immensely popular with South Africans as the beach resort of choice, with occasional sorties from the international polo jet-set crowd.
-But outside of the festive season it returns to being a charming and quiet seaside town.
+But outside of the festive (Christmas) season it returns to being a charming and quiet seaside town.

 Plettenberg Bay Highlights: